October 10, 2017

 Because mobility creates the opportunity to maximize the efficiency and immediacy of communications, your mobile communications should be aligned and synchronized with these workflows and business applications wherever possible.

-Going Mobile First: the Kinetic Communications Platform
+Going Mobile First: Mobile-X

 - Mobilized communications: Turn any mobile phone into an extension of your communications systems, like putting a desk phone that you control into your employees’ mobile phones.